irvwais/A-Star-Pathfinding-Algorithm/README.md

-# A-Star-Path-Finding
+# A-Star-Pathfinding
-Simple A* path finding algorithm built in Visual Studio with SDL2 in C++
+Simple A* pathfinding algorithm built in Visual Studio with SDL2 in C++